waldekmastykarz/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 The SharePoint Framework offers you a standard dropdown control that allows users to select a specific value.
 The dropdown control is built in a way that requires all its values to be known upfront.
 If you want to load the values dynamically or you're loading values asynchronously from an external service and you don't want to block the whole web part, building a custom dropdown control is a viable option.

-When creating a custom property pane control that uses React in the SharePoint Framework, the web part consists of a class that registers the control with the web part, and a React component that renders the dropdown and manages its data.
+When creating a custom property pane control that uses React in the SharePoint Framework, the control consists of a class that registers the control with the web part, and a React component that renders the dropdown and manages its data.

 > **Note:** In drop 6 of the SharePoint Framework there is a bug in the Office UI Fabric React Dropdown component that causes the control built in this article to work incorrectly.
 A temporary workaround is to edit the **node_modules/@microsoft/office-ui-fabric-react-bundle/dist/office-ui-fabric-react.bundle.js** file and change line **12027** from:
 >